dspw/RCBWiFi/README.md

 ![RCB Wi-Fi-plugin-screenshot](Resources/RCB-WiFi-plugin.png)

-For use with DSPW RCB Wi-Fi devices (RCB-W24A-LVDS and RCB-W24B-LVDS).
+For use with DSPW RCB Wi-Fi devices (RCB-W24A-LVDS, RCB-W24B-LVDS, RCB-W24C-LVDS).
 Setup, and control multiple RCB devices.
 Stream up to 32 channels 20ksps data from Intan RHD2123 or RHD2216 headstages.
-Stream up to 16 channels 30ksps data from Intan RHD2132 or RHD2216 headstages.
+Stream up to 28 channels 30ksps data from Intan RHD2132 or RHD2216 headstages.

 ## Installation